denten-courses/intro-lang-comp/README.md

 3 hour sessions, 2 times a week, for 6 weeks.

-We will generally spend the first section of the week on discussing the reading and the second session on workshops and excesses, in preparation for homework.
+We will generally spend the first section of the week on discussing the reading and the second session on workshops and exercises, in preparation for homework.

 ## Provisional Schedule & Reading List